Chapter 43:

 I searched her face for the truth.
 Her beauty was still there, but shadowed by pale skin, by fine lines of weariness etched beneath her eyes.
 Her smile wavered, bright for me, but I saw it, relief flickered over the pain she tried to hide.
 I wanted to ask more.

 What happened?
 Are you ill?
 Why didn’t you fight harder to bring me back?
 But the words stuck.
 My tongue was heavy.
-There was too much to say that I coulnt
+There was too much to say that I couldn’t.

 Before I could stumble further, Pan stepped forward.
 I hadn’t even realized he had followed me up the steps.
 His expression was gentle, but his eyes were sharp, scanning the queen.
 ‘Your Majesty,’ he said quietly, respectful yet firm, ‘let us move inside.
 The air is still heavy with dust from the convoy.
 It will be easier for Her Grace to breathe within the halls.’

-The queen looked at him with brief surprise, then softened.
-She gave me one last squeeze before leaning into the king for support.
+The queen looked momentarily taken aback but softened her expression.
+She gave me one final squeeze, a comforting gesture of support, before leaning into the king for comfort.

-Inside, the palace unfolded like a dream.
-Vaulted ceilings lined with murals of unknown creatures and shapes, gardens blooming beneath stone colonnades, endless halls where laughter once echoed in journals I didn’t remember writing.
+Every step I took through the palace's ornate halls felt like a dream, filled with a sense of deja vu and familiarity.
+The high vaulted ceilings, adorned with elaborate murals of mythical creatures and abstract shapes, seemed to stretch into eternity, gardens blooming beneath stone colonnades, endless halls where laughter once echoed in journals I didn’t remember writing.

 My mother’s steps slowed.
 She leaned too heavily into the king.
 Her smile dimmed when she thought no one was watching.